Barro/java-afl/README.md

 ```

 To put the application into deferred mode where all the initialization
-code that comes before `javafl.JavaAfl.init()` function can be done in
+code that comes before `javafl.fuzz.init()` function can be done in
 following fashion:

 ```java